What is a Dermatofibroma?

-The cause of Dermatofibroma is not known.
-Doctors traditionally say that DF is a longstanding reaction to an insect bite.
+The story goes that DF is a longstanding reaction to an insect bite.
+The cause of Dermatofibroma is in face unknown.
 The pathology is that of a benign growth consisting of fibrous tissue which is similar tissue to that that found after an inflammatory reaction.

 Dermatofibroma is usually solitary.
 More than 15 dermatofibromas is described as ‘eruptive dermatofibroma’ and occurs in under 1% of cases.
 Causes of eruptive DF include immune-mediated diseases.

 What does a Dermatofibroma look like?

 The lesion projects upwards from the skin surface in the shape of a dome.
 The colours of dermatofibroma vary.
-The classical DF has a pink or flesh- coloured centre with a pale brown periphery.
+The classical DF has a pink or flesh-coloured centre with a pale brown periphery.
 Other colours are orange, yellow, red, or sometimes even purple, blue, or black.
-There may be different colours in the same lesion.
 The size ranges from 3 to 10mm.